 This is such a great minimalist hack to live a simpler life!

-I think this is one of the best decluttering tips to help you maintain your space clutter-free in the long run.
+I think this is one of the best decluttering tips to help you keep your space clutter-free in the long run.
 Which is probably what you want if you strive to live more minimally.

 I hope you find these 11 decluttering hacks for minimalist living helpful!